NotionCue

 Sixteen checks is a lot to action at once, and not every organisation needs every check equally.
 A practical prioritisation, based on effort-to-impact ratio rather than raw check count:

-Do this month, if you run any API surface: publish the RFC 9727 API catalog; add OAuth/OIDC discovery metadata if your API requires authentication; publish an MCP Server Card even at a minimal level of detail, since Claude Desktop, Cursor, and other MCP-aware clients probe for it automatically.
+Do this month, if you run any API surface: publish the RFC 9727 API catalog; add OAuth/OIDC discovery metadata if your API requires authentication; publish an MCP Server Card even at a minimal level of detail, since several major AI development tools probe for it automatically.

-Do this quarter, if you are JavaScript-heavy or content-focused: implement Markdown content negotiation via the Accept header, since this is currently scored at near-zero across the vast majority of sites and represents genuinely uncontested competitive ground; evaluate WebMCP for your highest-value interactive page flows.
+Do this quarter, if you are JavaScript-heavy or content-focused: implement Markdown content negotiation via the Accept header, since this is currently scored at near-zero across the vast majority of sites and represents genuinely uncontested competitive ground; evaluate in-browser agent tool registration for your highest-value interactive page flows.

-Evaluate but do not rush, given draft-standard status: DNS-AID (still pre-RFC, low real-world adoption outside founding members); Web Bot Auth self-publishing (informational only in the current scanner, though CDN-side "verified bots" toggles are worth enabling immediately since that requires no publishing on your part); the full commerce protocol stack, which should be driven by actual product and payments team bandwidth rather than SEO-team urgency, given the genuine engineering complexity of wallet integration and PSP compliance underneath each one.
+Evaluate but do not rush, given draft-standard status: DNS-based agent discovery (still pre-RFC, low real-world adoption outside a small set of infrastructure operators); signed-request bot authentication for your own outbound traffic (a "verified bots" toggle on the receiving side, however, is worth enabling immediately since that requires no publishing on your part); the full commerce protocol stack, which should be driven by actual product and payments team bandwidth rather than SEO-team urgency, given the genuine engineering complexity of wallet integration and payment-provider compliance underneath each one.

-How NotioncCue Helps You Track Progress Across This Entire Checklist
+How NotionCue Helps You Track Progress Across This Entire Checklist

-Start your free NotioncCue trial and pair a run of Cloudflare's isitagentready.com scanner with the NotioncCue AI Crawler Audit this week — the first tells you which discovery documents you are missing, the second confirms the ones you do publish are actually reaching the crawlers and agent runtimes you built them for.
+Start your free NotionCue trial and run an agent-readiness self-check against your own domain this week alongside the NotionCue AI Crawler Audit — the checklist above tells you which discovery documents you are missing, and the Crawler Audit confirms the ones you do publish are actually reaching the crawlers and agent runtimes you built them for.

-Google's own official generative-AI-search guidance, published May 15, 2026, explicitly states that llms.txt, content chunking, and AI-specific markup are not required for generative AI search visibility specifically — a useful, calibrating counterpoint to this entire guide.
+Google's own official generative-AI-search guidance, published in May 2026, explicitly states that llms.txt, content chunking, and AI-specific markup are not required for generative AI search visibility specifically — a useful, calibrating counterpoint to this entire guide.
 The checklist covered here is about agent readiness broadly, including commerce, authentication, and tool-calling scenarios that sit outside pure search visibility.
-Do not conflate the two: a site can be excellently optimised for AI Overview and ChatGPT citation, covered throughout the rest of this series, while still scoring low on this agent-readiness scanner, because the scanner is testing a different, broader, and in several cases still-emerging layer of the agentic web.
+Do not conflate the two: a site can be excellently optimised for AI Overview and ChatGPT citation, covered throughout the rest of this series, while still scoring low on an agent-readiness audit, because that audit is testing a different, broader, and in several cases still-emerging layer of the agentic web.

 Frequently Asked Questions About Agent-Ready Websites